AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - Create an Application Inventory that has all of your APIs, databases, applications, assets, etc.
 	- Place this in a Configuration Mangement Database (CMDB) and make it accessible.
 - Training and education is important.
 Make the time.
 Use workshops, lunch and learns, mini speeches, instructors... whatever.
-	- "If you expect your developers to know a specific security control, defense,
+	- "If you expect your developers to know a specific security control, defense, or coding method, YOU MUST TEACH IT TO THEM."
+- Bake security concerns into the SDLC. e.g.:
+	- Requirements: Add security / bad-guy user stories that need to be accounted for.
+	- Design: Threat model.
+Look for architectural security flaws.
+	- Development: SAST / DAST / coding reviews

 **What can I do with this?**
 - What actions am I going to take based on this book, if any?